PhilipYip1988/python-tutorials/007_code_blocks_a/readme.md

 ![img_032](./images/img_032.png)

 This will release the physical file from Python, allowing it to be used by other programs in Windows.
 The ```file_object``` will still present in Python but no longer associated to the physical file.
-If the directory function ```dir``` is used a number of data model identifiers can be used:
+If the directory function ```dir``` is used a number of data model identifiers can also be viewed:

 ```
 dir(file_object)